php-fig/fig-standards/proposed/http-message.md

      * immutability of the message, and MUST return an instance that has the
      * changed request target.
      *
-     * @link http://tools.ietf.org/html/rfc7230#section-2.7 (for the various
+     * @see http://tools.ietf.org/html/rfc7230#section-2.7 (for the various
      *     request-target forms allowed in request messages)
      * @param mixed $requestTarget
      * @return self